 This comprehensive English course is the second of a three year sequence.
 Students will read and study important works of literature from many genres.
 They will complete a wide range of writings, including a research assignment.
 Oral communication is emphasized, as is the proper use of the English language in all written and spoken communication.
 Both Regents and Honors levels are offered for this course.
 Prerequisite: English 1

 ENGLISH 2 READING WRITING ACHIEVE Half year - ½ credit, Grade 10

 This course is designed for 10th grade students in need of additional reading, writing, and study skills instruction in order to meet the NYS Standards in English and other subject area courses.
 This course is also designed for 11th grade students who have failed the English Regents and would benefit from additional instruction and practice to pass the exam.
 This course must be taken in addition to the regular English class.
 Teacher recommendation required.
 This ½ credit applies toward English elective credit and not toward N.Y.
 State English graduation requirements.
 Prerequisite: English 1

 ENGLISH 3 Full year - 1 credit, Grade 11

 This comprehensive course is the third of a three-year sequence.
 English 3 is a rigorous course that will build student’s writing, research, and reading skills to continue to develop their college and career readiness and prepare them for success in the wide-range of options, including dual-enrollment courses, that are available senior year.
 Students will read and study important works of literature from many genres.
 They will complete a wide range of writings, including a research assignment.
 Oral communication is emphasized, as is the proper use of the English language in all written and spoken communication.
+Students are required by New York State to take the Comprehensive English Regents Exam.
 Both Regents and Honors levels are offered for this course.
 Prerequisite: English 2

 ENGLISH 3 READING WRITING ACHIEVE Half year - ½ credit, Grade 11